July 5-7, 2008 Terra Nova ATV Camping: (37 Photos)

 26. Luckily everything was packed water tight for just such an adventure and we quickly reloaded the trailer, hooked it back to my Foreman, made a safety chain from rope and proceeded to Megan’s for gas and a trailer ball swap.

-25. We left Megan’s heading through Put and Paddle camp ground to Arnold’s Cove Junction where we picked up the old railway track.
+25. We left Megan’s headed west through Put and Paddle camp ground to Arnold’s Cove Junction where we picked up the old railway track.

 24.